top of page

 Cough suppressant, decongestant, expectorant, and respiratory tonic.

-Coltsfoot, astragalus, mullen, echinacea, spikenard and licorice.
+Coltsfoot, astragalus, mullen, echinacea, spikenard, and licorice.

 Smooth Move

-Benefits digestion, assimilation, and elimination and stimulates liver and bile flow.
+It benefits digestion, assimilation, and elimination and stimulates liver and bile flow.

 Senna, cascara sagrada, yellow dock, artichoke, aloe, and cardamom.